IcyMilkShake/WhisprMail/privacy-policy.md

-# Privacy Policy for WhisprMail
+WhisprMail respects your privacy and is committed to protecting your personal information.

-WhisprMail does not collect or store any personal information from users.
+Data Collection & Storage: We do not collect or store any personal user information on external servers.
+All email data accessed through the app remains on your local device and is processed locally for summarization and notification purposes only.

-All email data processed through the app stays on your local machine unless explicitly shared by you.
+Use of Google Data: WhisprMail uses Google's Gmail API solely to access your emails for local AI-powered summarization and notifications.
+We do not transmit, store, or share your email data with any third parties.

-We use Google's Gmail API only to access your emails locally for summarization and notification purposes.
+Limited Use Compliance: Our use of Google user data strictly follows Google’s Limited Use requirements.

-We do not send or store your data on any external servers.
+User Control: You have full control over your data and can delete emails directly through the app.

-If you have any questions, contact: sirapat.sermcheep@gmail.com
+Contact: For questions or concerns, please contact us at sirapat.sermcheep@gmail.com.